omiranda/fconn_anova/docs/details/detailed_description.md

         - dot mat
         - cifti
 - **path_demographics_Table**.
 Path to the demographics table saved as csv.
 It must have headers.
 Such headers will be defined as *between* or *within* factors in the group design table (**group_Design_Table**).
 Depending on the analysis, this table could also have the reserved headers *id* and *outcome*.
 You could include a column in this table to associate each participant with the its relative position in the neuroimaging data (**path_imaging** ).
 If provided, the column should be titled "*consecutive_number*".
 If not provided, it will be assumed that neuroimaging (**path_imaging**) and non-imaging data are presented in the same order.
-- **group_Design_Table** Path to group design table that indicates which elements of the **demographics_Table** will be used in this analysis.
+- **path_group_Design_Table** Path to group design table that indicates which elements of the **demographics_Table** will be used in this analysis.
 This table also will indicate if each included parameters is a *between* or *within* factor.
 This table must have the following headers in the presented order:
     - Variable: Column names from the **demographics_Table** that will be used in the analysis.
 Column names listed in the **demographics_Table** but not included here will be ignored
     - Design: Only option are *between* or *within*